PrimusNZ/addon-jackett/README.md

-# Hassio Add-ons by petersendev: jackett
+# Hassio Add-ons by PrimusNZ: jackett

 ## About